Ivaylo Chochev: Pescara

 In June 2019 Chochev joined Pescara, but never played because of his long recovery process from an injury he sustained in March 2019.

 CSKA 1948

 In the summer of 2020, Chochev returned to Bulgaria to sign with the newly promoted to First League team CSKA 1948.
-He returned in play on 18 October 2020, more than an year and a half after his injury.
+He returned in play on 18 October 2020, more than a year and a half after his injury.

+Ludogorets

+On 15 February, Chochev signed for Bulgarian champions Ludogorets Razgrad for a reported fee in the region of a million.

 International career

 Chochev made his debut with the Under 21 national team during the Under-21 European Championship qualifying category in 2013.

 He was called up to the senior national team for a friendly against Canada on 23 May 2014.
 He made his debut with the national team on 8 June 2015 in a 4–0 friendly loss against Turkey.
 He made his first start playing the full 90 minutes on 3 September 2015 as Bulgaria lost 0–1 to Norway in Sofia.

 Chochev scored his first goal with the national team on June 3, 2016 during the 2016 Kirin Cup in a 2–7 defeat to Japan.

 On 31 August 2017, Chochev scored the winning goal for the 3–2 win over Sweden.

 On 22 March 2019, Chochev received a heavy injury in a qualification match against Montenegro.